avbiswas/finetuning_recipes/README.md

 # Finetuning Recipes

 End-to-end post-training recipes for small language models — from continued pre-training to preference alignment.
-Part of the [Neural Breakdown YouTube course](https://www.youtube.com/@avb_fj).
+This is the [Neural Breakdown YouTube Model Training course]([https://www.youtube.com/playlist?list=PLHl0PLdiWkLg]).

 ## What This Covers